THE PEARL OF AFRICA

 4. The Culture

 One of the best ways to experience a new country is through the local cultures.
 Uganda has a strong cultural heritage and over 50 different indigenous languages.
-Because of this, it is rich and diverse in music, art, dance, clothing and cuisine.
+Because of this, it is rich and diverse in music, art, dance, clothing and cuisine, another reason to visit.
 There are numerous cultural and historical sites worth visiting.
 Some of these include the Karambi Royal Tombs and the Mparo Tombs, the Kitagata hot springs, the Igongo Cultural Centre, and the Amabere Caves.

 5. The Adventure